Does whey protein work?

 Overall Effectiveness Rating for Whey Protein

-The overall effectiveness rating for whey protein is 2.5 out of 3.
-This rating means there is ample evidence that using whey protein will lead to positive results.
+The overall effectiveness rating for whey protein is 2.4 out of 3.
+This rating means there is some evidence that using whey protein may lead to positive results.
+This rating also means that some evidence does not back up all claims.
+Below you can find individual ratings for specific claims.

 Overall Confidence Rating for Whey Protein